© Dr Sarah J. Buckley 2020 www.sarahbuckley.com

 As a mammalian species- that is, we have mammary glands that produce milk for our young- we share almost all features of labour and birth with our fellow mammals.
 We have in common the complex orchestration of labour hormones, produced deep within our mammalian, or middle brain, to aid us and ultimately ensure the survival of our offspring.

-We are helped in birth by three major mammalian hormone systems, all of which play important roles in the third stage as well.
-The hormone oxytocin causes the uterine contractions that signal labour, as well as helping us to enact our instinctive mothering behaviours.
-Endorphins, the body’s natural opiates, produce an altered state of consciousness and aid us in transmuting pain: and the fight or flight hormones adrenaline and noradrenaline (epinephrine and norepinephrine- also known as catecholamines or CAs ) give us the burst of energy that we need to push our babies out in second stage.
+We are helped in birth by our mammalian hormone systems, which play important roles in the third stage as well.
+The hormone oxytocin causes the uterine contractions that signal labour, as well as helping us to enact our instinctive mothering behaviours after birth.
+Endorphins, the body’s natural opiates, produce an altered state of consciousness and help us tp deal with the stress and pain of labour: and the fight or flight hormones adrenaline and noradrenaline (epinephrine and norepinephrine- also known as catecholamines or CAs ) give us the burst of energy that we need to push our babies out in second stage.

 For the new mother, the third stage is a time of reaping the rewards of her labour.
-Mother Nature provides peak levels of oxytocin, the hormone of love, and endorphins, hormones of pleasure for both mother and baby.
-Skin-to-skin contact and the baby’s first attempts to breast feed further augment maternal oxytocin levels, strengthening the uterine contractions that will help the placenta to separate, and the uterus to contract down.
+Mother Nature provides peak levels of oxytocin, the hormone of love, and endorphins, which stimulate the brain’s reward and pleasure for both mother and baby.
+Skin-to-skin contact and the baby’s first attempts to breast feed further increase maternal oxytocin levels, strengthening the uterine contractions that will help the placenta to separate, and the uterus to contract down.
 In this way, oxytocin acts to prevent haemorrhage, as well as to establish, in concert with the other hormones, the close bond that will ensure a mother’s care and protection, and thus her baby’s survival.

 At this time, the high adrenaline levels of second stage, which have kept mother and baby wide-eyed and alert at first contact, will be falling, and a very warm atmosphere is necessary to counteract the cold, shivering feelings that a woman has as her adrenaline levels drop.
-If the environment is not well heated, and/or the mother is worried or distracted, continuing high levels of adrenaline will counteract oxytocin’s beneficial effects on her uterus, therefore increasing the risk of haemorrhage.1
+If the environment is not well heated, and/or the mother is worried or distracted, continuing high levels of adrenaline can counteract oxytocin’s beneficial effects on her uterus, and may increase the risk of haemorrhage.1

 The baby, the cord, and active management